promptfoo/promptfoo/README.md

 promptfoo
 ---

-`promptfoo` is a CLI tool that facilitates prompt editing and evaluation by providing a systematic approach to comparing LLM outputs.
+`promptfoo` is a library and command-line tool that facilitates prompt editing and evaluation by providing a systematic approach to comparing LLM outputs.

 With the ability to run a test suite on multiple prompts, catch regressions, and analyze results, `promptfoo` offers a practical solution for evaluating model outputs.

 ## Features